TheRealAnonymous008/quartz/content/details/computer science/databases/Data Analytics.md

 	* Should support ad-hoc querying.

 ## The Dimensional Model
-* A **dimensional data model** is a [[Data Structures and Algorithms|Data Structure]] technique that aims to organize data via fact tables and dimension tables in a star or snowflake schema in such a way that data retrieval can be optimized for OLAP.
+* A **dimensional data model** is a [[Data Structures|Data structure]] technique that aims to organize data via fact tables and dimension tables in a star or snowflake schema in such a way that data retrieval can be optimized for OLAP.
 	* It allows for *high performance access*.

 ### Dimension Table